segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/destination-plugins/firebase-react-native.md

 See [React Native Firebase](https://rnfirebase.io) and [React Native Firebase Analytics](https://rnfirebase.io/analytics/usage) for more details of Firebase packages.

 > info "Installation"
-> You will need to follow the [install guide]https://rnfirebase.io/#configure-firebase-with-android-credentials for Android and IOS.
+> You will need to follow the install guide for [Android](https://rnfirebase.io/analytics/usage/installation/android) and [iOS](https://rnfirebase.io/analytics/usage/installation/ios).
 This includes adding the `GoogleService-Info.plist` and the `google-services.json` file.

 ## Using the Plugin in your App